 Labatts was only one of many firms that commissioned streamlined bodies from Smith Bros., during the 1930s and 40s, but unfortunately only a handful survive.

 The first being a 1935 Dodge Model KCL streamlined delivery van with sliding front doors (not a humpback – built on a 'B-1-0 flat faced cowl and chassis') that was constructed for Toronto's T. Eaton Co.
 Ltd. (Eatons Dept. Store).
 Its owner, Bob Davis, is completing its decade-long restoration and reports that like the Labatt streamliners, it too was designed by de Saknoffsky, citing a photo the design in the Archives of Ontario T. Eaton Co. file which lists de Sakhnoffsky, Chicago, as the designer.
+Pictured to the right as discovered in 1991, Bob wrote me to say he's making progress on its restoration:

 The second survivor being an unrestored 1938 Seagrams delivery van, it's 2009 listing on Hemmings Motor News states: